dingswin/psrvlbireduce/README.md

 Ideally, this should be everything you need to now start playing around with the code.

 ## Example Module #1
-First, before getting started, make sure to run your source_file_psrvlbireduce.sh file.
+First, before getting started, make sure to run your `source_file_psrvlbireduce.sh file`.
 Otherwise, everything will break.

 ##### Downloading the data
 Next, the example module uses data from the experiment bd179i0 for PSR J1738+0333.
 This data will need to be downloaded from the NRAO data archive site.
 One at the data archive site, search for bd179i0 and then download the files: